v1.10.90-0e025b8

 Track success rates, response times, and bandwidth consumption per domain and proxy type.
 Alert when success rates drop below 90% for critical domains — this usually indicates the target has updated its anti-bot rules and your scraping profile needs adjustment.

-Hex Proxies processes 50 billion requests per week across 800TB daily.
+Hex Proxies operates a Cloudflare-fronted global edge with primary US POPs and multi-Gbps capacity.
 Our infrastructure is built for exactly this kind of production workload.

 Tips